kipdingo/city-coins-info/how-to-buy-NYC-city-coin.md

   1. join discord (https://chat.citycoins.co/)
   1. visit the "nyccoin - nyc" channel, and:
-      * ask if anyone is selling, or
+      * Ask if anyone is selling, or
-      * scroll through the history to find someone who posted recently that they're selling
+      * Scroll through the history to find someone who posted recently that they're selling
   1. connect with whoever that person is via DM, agree on terms
       * Specifically, you'll need to agree on how much STX you're offering, and how many NYCC you get.
       * This will often be stated like "0.02 STX per NYCC".